-The future of health care insurance: What’s ahead? has been added to your bookmarks.
+The future of health care insurance: What’s ahead? has been saved

 The US health insurance industry plays a ubiquitous role in the nation’s economy.
 Major changes are afoot—from employer activism, to increased participation in government-sponsored health insurance plans, to the state-by-state implementation of the Affordable Care Act of 2010.
 The implications for products and services, costs, and the role of trust in the system are worth a closer look.